 VII.
-NON-PERIODIC SYSTEMS: RANDOM FIELD DISORDER
+NONPERIODIC SYSTEMS: RANDOM FIELD DISORDER

 We now address the problem of an elastic interface in a medium with LR-correlated RF disorder.
-We expect that similar to systems with uncorrelated disorder this universality class also describes the depinning transition.
-To see that systems with RB disorder flow in the dynamics to the RF FP, one has to include either effects of a finite velocity or consider two-loop contributions, that go beyond of the scope of the present work; but we expect the mechanism to be the same as in Ref.
+We expect that similar to systems with uncorrelated disorder, this universality class also describes the depinning transition.
+To see that systems with RB disorder flow in the dynamics to the RF FP, one has to include either effects of a finite velocity or consider two-loop contributions, which go beyond of the scope of the present work; but we expect the mechanism to be the same as in Ref.
 [18].

 Let us look for a solution of Eqs.
 (40) and (41), which decays exponentially fast at infinity as expected for RF disorder.
 From Eq.
-(41) it follows that
+(41) it follows that (hereafter we drop the tilde on Δ_i)